 Repair of Prolapsed Vagina (Posterior)

-If you condition is mild your doctor is likely to recommend non-surgical treatments.
+If your condition is mild your doctor is likely to recommend non-surgical treatments.
 Pelvic-floor exercises may be beneficial or a the usual treatments for constipation.

-Patients who undergo the anterior prolapse repair procedure should be able to return home after two to three days.
-Your doctor will recommend resting for at least two weeks and give you some exercises to perform in the meantime.
-Do not have sex for six weeks or until bleeding or discharge has stopped.
+Patients who undergo the posterior prolapse repair procedure should be able to return home after 2 to 3 days.
+Your doctor will recommend resting for at least 2 weeks and give you some exercises to perform in the meantime.
+Do not have sex for 6 weeks or until bleeding or discharge has stopped.

 Continue your pelvic-floor exercises as soon as possible and keep doing them for life.
 This will help to prevent the prolapse from coming back and reduce the risk of you becoming incontinent.

-At One Healthcare we can book you in to see a specialist Gynaecology surgeon, usually within 48 hours, for an initial consultation.
-Repair of prolapsed vagina treatment is available at the One Hatfield Hospital in Hertfordshire and the One Ashford Hospital in Kent.
+At One Healthcare we can book you in to see a specialist Gynaecology surgeon for an initial consultation, usually within 48 hours.
+Repair of prolapsed vagina treatment is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 Why One Hatfield